IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "11"

-variableDefinition "The average of the means of the time domain signals of the body angular velocity derivativ e in the X-axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the body angular velocity derivative in the X-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.02209163  to  -0.15721254"
+rangeOfValues      "-0.157212539189362  to  -0.0220916265065217"

 [,28]